DAG-OS/ansible-role-tinytex/README.md

-# LaTeX
+# TinyTeX

-A role for installing LaTeX.
+A role for installing TinyTeX in a multi-user setup.

 ## Requirements

-When choosing the TeXLive vendor as installation option root privileges are required.
+Root privileges are required for a successful installation.

 ## Role Variables

 - `state`: Either `present` or `install`
-- `vendor`: Either `tinytex` or `texlive`
+- `install_dir`: A path where TinyTeX should be installed
 - `packages`: A list of packages to install

 ## Dependencies